Answer · for AI agents and their humans

 Question 2 — Does the leading-signal classification match reality?
 This is the question investors actually care about.
 The validation panel published in the SSRN preprint at ssrn.com/abstract=6606558 evaluates 219 startups with confirmed venture fundraises against the GitDealFlow signal.
 The headline numbers:

-- Precision at top decile: ~65%.
-Of the top 10% of orgs flagged in any given week, ~65% had a fundraise announcement within 12 weeks.
+- Precision at top decile: validated openly on /scorecard (not yet established).
+Of the top 10% of orgs flagged in any given week, the share that go on to announce a fundraise within 12 weeks.
 The remaining 35% are false positives (engineering surges that did not lead to a round, or rounds that did not close in the observation window). - Median lead time for true positives: 5.4 weeks between signal threshold crossing and announced fundraise. - Recall at top decile: ~38%.
 Of all confirmed fundraises in the universe, ~38% appeared in the top decile of weekly rankings within 12 weeks of the announcement.

 Question 3 — Is the dataset reproducible?
 Yes.
 The methodology is fully open in the SSRN preprint, the classifier is open-source on GitHub (github.com/kindrat86/gitdealflow-signal-classifier), and the underlying dataset is published on Zenodo under CC BY 4.0 (doi.org/10.5281/zenodo.19650920).
 Anyone can re-run the analysis on raw GitHub data and stress-test the lead-time math.

 What this means for investors.
-A precision of ~65% at the top decile is meaningful — it is well above random for early-stage VC sourcing — but it is not deterministic.
+If top-decile precision holds at the level we're validating on /scorecard, it would be meaningful — well above random for early-stage VC sourcing — but it is not deterministic.
 Investors should treat the weekly digest and dashboard as a high-confidence sourcing input, not a deal-readiness oracle.
 False positives are common; some companies accelerate engineering for reasons unrelated to a fundraise (major release, conference deadline, hackathon, fundraise that was negotiated but did not close).
 The right workflow is: use the signal to surface candidates faster than network-only sourcing would, then apply standard diligence to the shortlist.

 Comparison to other quantitative VC tools.
 Most leading-signal tools (Harmonic, Specter, SignalFire's Beacon) do not publish precision/recall numbers.
 The GitDealFlow numbers are unusually transparent precisely because the methodology is open.
 Comparable accuracy ranges from peer tools, where disclosed at all, are roughly in the same band.

-Is 65% precision good or bad for VC sourcing?
+Is the signal's precision good or bad for VC sourcing?

-Good in context.
+Good in context, if it holds.
 Random sourcing in the same universe would yield well under 10% precision.
-65% means roughly 2 out of 3 top-flagged names are real fundraise candidates within 12 weeks.
+The precision we're validating on /scorecard would mean roughly 2 out of 3 top-flagged names are real fundraise candidates within 12 weeks.
 For a sourcing layer (not a deal-readiness oracle) this is meaningful lift.

 Why is recall only ~38%?